Toloka/docs/en/guide/troubleshooting/troubleshooting.md

     Mention this in your instructions for reviewers.

 - Ask the Toloker to skip the task and report it in a personal message.
 Messages are reviewed by the requester.
 If the selectable object is missing, the task is deleted from the pool (by resetting the overlap).
-- Add the <q>No object</q> checkbox to the interface and make sure that your JS checks that either the object is selected or the checkbox is selected.
+- Add the "No object" checkbox to the interface and make sure that your JS checks that either the object is selected or the checkbox is selected.
     For control purposes, add information about the value of this checkbox to the task interface.

-#### How do I make a voice recording of a text in a single audio file, but use about 1000 people to record it?

-You need to break down your task for Toloka.
-If you have a 30-minute task intended for one person and containing all the phrases, the best approach is to divide it into individual phrases, which you can give to different Tolokers.
-The template for voice recording tasks doesn't require that the Toloker installs a separate voice recorder app.

-Refer to our step-by-step guide for creating a [voice recording task](../concepts/record-audio.md).

-In the input data, you can pass the phrase for the Toloker to record ("enable navigation"), and the speech speed (normal speed).
-This is the data you need to save in the TSV file.
-See the [Guide](../concepts/pool_csv.md) to learn about creating a TSV file and its structure.

-The preview contains 4 tasks per suite by default.
-You can specify the number of tasks for your project when you upload the task file.
-[Learn more about the preview](../concepts/spec.md).

-For example, if you want one person to say the same phrase 10 times, create 10 tasks in a suite.
-The cost is specified per task suite.
-To define how many people should say a particular phrase, use the overlap in the pool.
-By the way, don't forget to set up filters in your pool.
-This way you can select only the Tolokers who speak a certain language and use mobile devices: client = mobile Toloka.

-You can delegate review of the voice recordings to other Tolokers by creating a separate project.
-Find brief instructions on how to do this [here](../concepts/record-audio.md).

 [Other questions](support.md#help)